MihirBibhuty/formify/README.md

 **The Fastest and Easiest Way to Create Forms and Collect Submissions Online**

 Formify is a powerful tool that automates your HTML forms, handling all backend tasks for you.
-Say goodbye to complex server-side code—Formify manages everything seamlessly, allowing you to focus on creating forms and collecting data.
+Say goodbye to complex server-side code.
+Formify manages everything seamlessly, allowing you to focus on creating forms and collecting data.

 ## Key Features